adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

     persistent-test-0.1.0.0
 ```

-Haskell packages are pulled from 3 differents databases:
+The 3 paths listed above in this shell snippet is where Haskell packages are pulled from:

-1. The system-level Stack GHC packages list
+1. Global - the system-level GHC packages list, Stack will never install anything into this
-2. The system-level LTS-11.11 database
+2. Snapshot - a database shared by all projects using the same snaphot
-3. Project specific database
+3. Local - Project specific database

 But wait!
 What is GHC 8.2.2 doing there?
 I have version 8.4.3 installed at the system level.
-Oh, it turns out, Stack, based on the LTS information uses a different version of GHC.
+As it turns out, Stack, based on the LTS information uses a different version of GHC.
 I have GHC version 8.4.3 at the system level, but LTS-11.11 uses GHC version 8.2.2.

 Let's prove that out further: